GSA/fedramp-automation/resources/validations/README.md

 project structure
 ---
+All directory references are local to the `fedramp-automation/resources/validations`

 `/src` for the sch files

-`/lib` for toolchain dependencies (e.g. Schematron) `/report/test` for XSpec outputs
+`/lib` for toolchain dependencies (e.g. Schematron)

+`/report/test` for XSpec outputs

-`/report/schematron` for final validations in Schematron SVRL reporting format `/target` for intermediary and compiled artifacts (e.g. XSLT stylesheets) `/test` for any XSpec or other testing artifacts `/test/demo` xml files for validating XSpec against
+`/report/schematron` for final validations in Schematron SVRL reporting format

+`/target` for intermediary and compiled artifacts (e.g. XSLT stylesheets)

+`/test` for any XSpec or other testing artifacts

+`/test/demo` xml files for validating XSpec against

 To validate xml files using schematron